How to survive a blizzard in the wilderness

 The trouble with lighting a fire in a blizzard isn’t just the wind blowing it out, but finding enough dry wood that can actually burn.
 The best thing to do is either look for dead wood or make as many feather sticks as you can.
 Dead wood can be hit or miss depending on the climate, with the colder the region the dryer the wood normally is, with the moisture that was inside freezing and forcing its way out.

-A feather stick is basically a stick that has had the wet outer layers shaved off and the dry inside section carved into strips to help it burn better.
-They are the best way to make a fire from wet wood but burn quite quickly, normally only being intended as a way to start a fire instead of constant fuel source for one.
+A feather stick is a stick that has the wet outer layers shaved off and the dry inside section carved into strips to help it burn better.
+They are the best way to make a fire from wet wood but burn quite quickly, normally only being intended as a way to start a fire instead of a constant fuel source for one.

 5) Don’t waste energy

-Shouting for help in a blizzard is next to useless, as the high winds not only make more sound than you can, but carry whatever you manage to yell in completely the wrong direction.
+Shouting for help in a blizzard is next to useless, as the high winds not only make more sound than you can but carry whatever you manage to yell in completely the wrong direction.
 Another thing to keep in mind is that blizzards normally last at least 3 hours, so the shelter you make will have to keep you alive for at least that long.
 Just remember not to go overboard and build something more than you need.